SignalK/signalk-java/README.md

 Development
 -----------
 The project is developed and built using maven and eclipse.
 You will need to clone the signalk-core-java project and build it with maven , then the signalk-server-java project.
-The signalk-core-java project is usuable separately and contains the core model, and useful helpers.
+The signalk-core-java project is usable separately and contains the core model, and useful helpers.

 See http://www.42.co.nz/freeboard and http://http://signalk.github.io/ for more.